anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I do not know the American gentleman, god forgive me for putting two such words together.
+Quote: If one does not know to which port is sailing, no wind is favorable.

-By: Charles Dickens
+By: Seneca the Younger